RedHenDev/bython/README.md

 $ bython -h
 ```

 to print the built-in help page.
-You can also consult the man page by typing
+You can also consult the manual page by typing

 ```
 $ man bython